xiaoxiamin/mysql-dual-master-docker/README.md

 Then, just simply run it by `docker-compose up -d`, then our MySQL replication master and slave are running.
 Feel free to create something on the master and check whether it's been replicated to the slave.

+# MySQL dual Master cluster example

+Added a new environment variable in the compoer file ：

+- `MYSQL_MASTER_PORT` : Port for setting master

+Command to add a `auto-increment-offset` parameter，set the self growth field to avoid conflict.

+Other parameters are written in the optimised.cnf file ，Plus some optimized parameters of the mysqld, based on the 16G memory server.
+For reference only.

 The `mysql.sh` script is based on the exec environment that has already been run on the MySQL master slave, will be the script copy / directory, waiting for the container to run it manually after the implementation of.

 Tt like this `docker exec -it master1_1 sh mysql.sh`,then you can test the MySQL dual master. good luck !